 The National Society of Hispanics MBAs offers $2,500 to $10,000 scholarships to students of at least half Hispanic heritage who are also U.S. citizens or permanent residents.
 NSHMBA membership is required.

-The Our Family for Families First Foundation is proud to announce that each year they award 20 $5,000 grants to spouses of active-duty Army Soldiers stationed at Fort Meade, MD; Fort Bragg, NC; Fort Polk, LA; Fort Rucker, AL; Fort Riley, KS; Fort Sill, OK; or Aberdeen Proving Ground, MD who are in the pursuit of higher education.
+The Our Family for Families First Foundation is proud to announce that each year they award 20 $5,000 grants to spouses of active-duty army soldiers stationed at Fort Meade, Md.; Fort Bragg, N.C.; Fort Polk, La.; Fort Rucker, Ala.; Fort Riley, Kan.; Fort Sill, Okla.; or Aberdeen Proving Ground, Md. who are in the pursuit of higher education.

 The Poise Foundation is a foundation based in Pittsburgh.
 The Agnes Jones Jackson Scholarship is available to students who are members of the NAACP, are U.S. Citizens, are not yet 25 years old, and have demonstrated need.

-Paul and Daisy Soros, Hungarian immigrants and American philanthropists, established their fellowship program for New Americans in December 1997 with a charitable trust of fifty million dollars.
-The purpose of The Paul & Daisy Soros Fellowships for New Americans is to provide opportunities for continuing generations of able and accomplished New Americans to achieve leadership in their chosen fields.
+Paul and Daisy Soros, Hungarian immigrants and American philanthropists, established their fellowship program for new Americans in December 1997 with a charitable trust of $50 million.
+The purpose of the Paul and Daisy Soros Fellowships for New Americans is to provide opportunities for continuing generations of able and accomplished new Americans to achieve leadership in their chosen fields.

-Open to graduate or undergraduate students enrolled full-time at a U.S. postsecondary institution in the U.S. U.S. citizens, U.S. Nationals, U.S. permanent residents, Refugees, Asylees, Cuban-Hatian entrants, Humanitarian parolees are eligible.
+This scholarship is open to graduate or undergraduate students enrolled full-time at a U.S. postsecondary institution.
+U.S. citizens, U.S. Nationals, U.S. permanent residents, refugees, asylees, Cuban-Haitian entrants, and humanitarian parolees are eligible.
 Funds are for use toward tuition or educational expenses.
 There is no cost to enter the contest.
 Scholarship winners will be notified via email, and a public announcement of each winner will be made within 30 days of the announcement.

-The mission of the Pat Tillman Foundation is to invest in Veterans and their spouses through educational scholarships and building a diverse community of leaders committed to service to others.
-The Military Scholar Program offers financial assistance to Service members, Veterans, and their spouses to cover academic and/or living expenses while in school.
-You must pursue an undergraduate, graduate or post-graduate degree as a full-time student at a public or private, 4-year U.S.-based accredited institution to qualify.
+The mission of the Pat Tillman Foundation is to invest in veterans and their spouses through educational scholarships and building a diverse community of leaders committed to service to others.
+The Military Scholar Program offers financial assistance to service members, veterans, and their spouses to cover academic and living expenses while in school.
+You must pursue an undergraduate, graduate, or post-graduate degree as a full-time student at a public or private, 4-year, U.S. institution to qualify.

 Zonta International is an organization seeking to empower women through service and advocacy.
 The Jane M. Klausman Women in Business Scholarship has been established to encourage women to pursue business.